More Car Share? 'Never say never'

 More Car Share?
 'Never say never', says Sian

-With the apparent finale of Peter Kay's Car Share airing over the upcoming bank holiday, its star Sian Gibson has revealed it could return.
+With the apparent finale of Peter Kay's Car Share airing over the forthcoming bank holiday, its star Sian Gibson has revealed it could return.

-When asked ahead of next Monday's broadcast if it really is the "last-ever Car Share", the actress and writer replied: "Never say never."
+Asked in a BBC Q&A ahead of next Monday's broadcast if it really is the "last-ever Car Share", the actress and writer replied: "Never say never."

 Many fans hope Monday's episode will see John (Kay) and Kayleigh (Gibson) finally get together.